Code-Institute-Submissions/HiddenGems/README.md

 - should post an upvote to the database, set the upvote count an additional vote and amend the upvote button to be both disabled and an amended colour.

 validation.js:
-- getValidation function should ensure that there are no characters that will break the imdb search present in the search term, and alert the user if that is the case.
+- getValidation function should ensure that there are no characters that will break the IMDB search present in the search term, and alert the user if that is the case.
 - goBack should replicate the browser back button.
 - textCounter should give a real-time character count for the associated field and ensure the user cannot type more characters than the allowed amount.
-- The datatoggle javascript didn't seem big enough to warrant it's own file, but it is useful to ensure that the collapse behaviour of the category accordian is as expected - only one category open at a time.
+- The datatoggle JavaScript didn't seem big enough to warrant it's own file, but it is useful to ensure that the collapse behaviour of the category accordion is as expected - only one category open at a time.

 Further to this, there are pattern validations in the html across the site, where usernames only have a certain character cap and email addresses must be in an email format (word@word.word) - these all appear to function as expected through the user journey.